juju/docs/src/en/controllers-backup.md

 ### juju upload-backup
 usage: `juju upload-backup [-m | --model] <filename>`

-As well as downloading backups from the Juju state server, it is also possible to upload them.
+As well as downloading backups from the controller, it is also possible to upload them.
 This can be useful either to break up the process of restoring from a backup (upload the file, then restore using the ID), or in the case where backups have been removed from the state server.
-On completion, the command will return all the metadata for the the uploaded backup file.
+On completion, the command will return all the metadata for the uploaded backup file.

 Examples: